Stages Process Steps of New Product Development

 So, the company studies the new product from the business point of view.
 If the new product is profitable, it will be accepted else it will be rejected.

 5. Product development

-At this stage, the company has decided to introduce the new product in the market.
-It will take all necessary steps to produce and distribute the new product.
+At this stage, the company has decided to introduce a new product in the market.
+It will take all the necessary steps to produce and distribute the new product.
 The production department will make plans to produce the product.
 The marketing department will make plans to distribute the product.
-The finance department will provide the finance for introducing the new product.
+The finance department will provide finance for introducing the new product.
 The advertising department will plan the advertisements for the new product.
 However, all this is done as a small scale for Test Marketing.

 6. Test marketing